amirahnasihah/backend-development/07-nodejs-and-sql/sequelize-basic/talentlabs.md

 // const sequelize = new Sequelize("sqlite::memory:");
 const { Sequelize } = require("sequelize");

-// connect to the database, you must create a Sequelize instance const db = new Sequelize({
+// to connect to the database, you must create a Sequelize instance const db = new Sequelize({
   dialect: "mysql2",
   host: "127.0.0.1",